Nir Yitzhak: History

-The kibbutz was established after the 1948 Palestine war on 8 December 1949, and like Mashabei Sadeh, was named for Palmach commander Yitzhak Sadeh.
+The kibbutz was established after the 1948 Arab-Israeli War on 8 December 1949, and like Mashabei Sadeh, was named for Palmach commander Yitzhak Sadeh.
 It is affiliated with the Hashomer Hatzair youth movement.
 The kibbutz hosts the Garin Tzabar program, a framework for non-Israeli Jews who volunteer to serve in the Israel Defense Forces.

 2023 attack

 On 7 October 2023 Nir Yitzhak was attacked by Hamas militants from Gaza, who killed and kidnapped several of its residents.
 Two of the hostages were freed in February 2024 by the Israeli military, while others died in captivity and their bodies are still being held in Gaza.

 Economy

 Shahen Agriculture Co. is a field crop production company jointly owned by Kibbutz Nir Yitzhak and Kibbutz Kerem Shalom.

 The Kibbutz

 According to JNF, the elders of the kibbutz recount "there was only one tree, a dirt road leading to it, and water occasionally arriving by trucks".
 Today the Kibbutz has an agricultural sector as well as other services including education where children from the area come to study.